Gyeeta/gyeeta.github.io/docs/architecture.md

 ## *Madhava* Intermediate Server {#intermediate-server-madhava}

-The `madhava` Intermediate Server interacts with `partha`, `shyama` and the webserver.
+The `madhava` Intermediate Server analyzes the monitored Host Statistics and interacts with `partha` Host Agents, `shyama` Central Server, other
+`madhava` server instances and the Webserver.

 The number of `madhava` instances to be installed depends on the number of monitored hosts and Network Connectivity (adjacency) requirements.

 **Features :**

 - Single `madhava` instance can handle upto 500 Hosts (`partha`) interaction and monitoring depending on the `madhava` host CPU and RAM specs
 - Coordinates with `shyama` and other `madhava` instances to resolve Network Flow Dependencies
 - Uses [Postgres DB](#postgres-database) as the datastore to store the data pertaining to the monitored hosts
-- Communicates with the [Webserver](#webserver) for web query responses
+- Communicates with the [Webserver](#webserver) for query responses
 - Optional Redundancy in Active Passive modes with one active and one or more passive `madhava` instances

 It is recommended that at least one `madhava` server be installed in each active Network zone to limit inter-zone or